 - It is basically the extraction of vital information/knowledge from a large set of data.

-- Just like in the Concept traditional mining, in Data mining also there are various techniques and tools, which varies according to the type of Data we are mining, So we have cleared that what is data mining through this topic of introduction to Data mining.
+- Just like in the concept of traditional mining, in data mining also there are various techniques and tools, which vary according to the type of data we are mining, So we have cleared that what is data mining through this topic of introduction to data mining.

 - A quantitative target of finding at least 2 new patterns in a month is given.

-- As the data miner starts digging into the data he finds a pattern that there are less international calls on Wednesday as compared to other days.
+- As the data miner starts digging into the data, he finds a pattern that there are fewer international calls on Wednesday than other days.

-- Call rates surge, customers are happy with low call price, more customers sign up and the company makes more money!
+- Call rates surge, customers are happy with low call prices, more customers sign up, and make more money!
 Win-Win situation!

-Keeping the above example in mind let us now look into the various steps involved in data mining.
+Keeping the above example in mind, let us now look into the various data mining steps.

 Initially, the data is collected, from all of the available sources.
-Then we choose the best data set from where we can extract the data which could be more beneficial.
+Then we choose the best data set from where we can extract the information which could be more beneficial.

-It is a process of remodeling the given data according to the requirement of the user. one or more models could be created on the prepared data set and finally, the models need to be assessed carefully involving stakeholders to make sure that created models meet business initiatives.
+It is a process of remodelling the given data according to the user’s requirement. one or more models could be created on the prepared data set.
+Finally, the models need to be assessed carefully involving stakeholders to make sure that created models meet business initiatives.

-This one of the most necessary process in Data mining.
-It includes going through every aspect of the process so as to check for any possible fault or data leakage in the process.
+This one of the most necessary processes in data mining.
+It includes going through every aspect of the process to check for any possible fault or data leakage.
 Also, new business requirements could be raised due to the new patterns discovered.

-It means to simply present the knowledge in such a way that the stakeholders can use it when they want it.
-In our above example, it was found that international calls were less on Wednesdays, so this information was presented to the stakeholders who in turn used this information to their advantage and increase their profits.
+It means to present the knowledge so that the stakeholders can use it when they want it.
+In our above example, it was found that international calls were less on Wednesday, so this information was presented to the stakeholders who used this information to their advantage and increased their profits.

-Cluster Analysis enables to identify a given user group according to common features in a database.
+Cluster Analysis enables to identify of a given user group according to standard features in a database.
 These features could include age, geographic location, education level and so on.

 It is used to determine when something is noticeably different from the regular pattern.
 It is used to eliminate any database inconsistencies or anomalies at the source.

 This technique is used to make predictions based on relationships within the data set.
-For example, one can predict the stock rate of a particular product by analyzing the past rate and also by taking into account the different factors that determine the stock rate.
-Or as shown below, if we have the data of the height and weight of different persons, then given any of height or weight we could determine the other value.
+For example, one can predict a particular product’s stock rate by analyzing the past quality and taking into account the different factors that determine the stock rate.
+Or as shown below, if we have the data of the height and weight of different persons, then given any of size or weight, we could determine the other value.

 This deals with the things which have labels on it.
-Note in cluster detection, the things did not have a label in it and by using data mining we had to label and form into clusters, but in classification, there is information existing that can be easily classified using an algorithm.
+Note in cluster detection, the items did not have a title in it and by using data mining we had to label and form into clusters.
+Still, in classification, there is information existing that can be easily classified using an algorithm.
 An example is Email spam filters.
 The spam filter is provided with both relevant and spam messages (Training Data).
-The differences between both of them are identified thus enabling it to classify future emails correctly.
+The differences between both of them are identified, thus enabling it to classify future emails correctly.

 It is used to analyze which things tend to occur together either in pairs or larger groups.
-For example, people who tend to buy lemons, buy oranges too, people who tend to buy bread, buy milk too and so on.
-So the purchases made by all the customers is analyzed and the things which occur together are placed close by together to increase the sales.
+For example, people who care to buy lemons, buy oranges too, tend to buy bread, buy milk again and so on.
+So the purchases made by all the customers are analyzed, and the things which occur together are placed close by together to increase the sales.
 So milk is placed close to bread, lemons are placed alongside oranges and so on.

-So, I am planning on a weekend trip to Goa with a friend, I search the internet for good places to visit in Goa.
+So, I plan on a weekend trip to Goa with a friend; I search the internet for right places to visit in Goa.
 The next time I open the internet, I find ads about various hotels in Goa for staying.

-This has been a guide to Introduction to data mining.
-Here we discuss its meaning, techniques, and steps involved in the introduction to data mining with an example to understand better.
-You may also look at following articles to learn more –
+This is a guide to Introduction to Data Mining.
+Here we discuss steps and techniques in Data Mining along with a respective example.
+You may also look at the following articles to learn more –